-- Full-body cancer scans like Ezra’s Full Body and Full Body Plus look for abnormalities in up to 14 organs.
+- Full-body cancer screenings like ezra’s Full Body and Full Body Plus look for abnormalities in up to 13 organs.

 - Ezra’s first 1,000 scans found abnormalities potentially indicating cancers, most often in the lungs, pancreas, prostate, and thyroid.

 Early cancer detection improves outcomes.
-So, Ezra has developed a comprehensive panel of tests like 3T MRI, low dose CT scan (LDCT), and 3D mammograms that use cutting-edge technology to screen up to 14 organs for potential cancer.
+So, ezra has developed a comprehensive panel of tests like 3T MRI, low dose CT scan (LDCT), and 3D mammograms that use cutting-edge technology to screen up to 13 organs for potential cancer.